ngockhuephan/ngockhuephan/README.md

 ## 🌿 A Little About Me

-- I enjoy cooking 🍳 it teaches me how the right ingredients, methods, and creativity combine for a delicious result.
+- I enjoy cooking 🍳 it teaches me how the right ingredients, methods, and creativity combine for a good result.
 * I love flowers 🌸 they show me how structure and softness can coexist beautifully.

 ---